dhwaneetbhatt/gophercises/README.md

 # gophercises
-Solutions for Gophercises on https://gophercises.com
+Solutions for Go exercises on https://gophercises.com